18F/methods/pages/comparative-analysis.md

 ## How to do it

 1. Identify a list of services or agencies that would be either direct or related competitors to the service or client agency.
-Pare the list down to four or five competitors.
+Pare the list down to four or five.

 2. Establish which heuristics you will use to evaluate each service or agency offering.

-3. Break down the analysis into specific focal areas that will be evaluated for each selected service or agencies offering.
-For example, Search Results
+3. Break down the analysis of each selected competitor into specific focal areas for evaluation.
+For example, how relevant are search results?

-4. Complete a Google Sheets worksheet to capture the evaluation and determine how the targeted services and agencies perform based on the identified heuristics.
+4. Use a spreadsheet to capture the evaluation and determine how the targeted services and agencies perform based on the identified heuristics.

-5. Present the analysis which should showcase any areas of opportunities that can be taken advantage of and design patterns which should be adopted or avoided.
+5. Present the analysis, which should showcase areas of opportunities that you can take advantage of and design patterns you might adopt or avoid.

 ## Applied in government research

--  No PRA implications.
-Even when users are present, the PRA explicitly exempts direct observation and non-standardized conversation (e.g., not a survey) that bodystorming entails, 5 CFR 1320.5.(h)3.
--  If you are not working with government employees, you will need to observe standard precautions for archiving personally identifiable information.
+No PRA implications.
+No information is collected from members of the public.